 Bees were Hanks' real passion.
 Man, he loved bees.
 And that was the first thing he did, when the money from the writing started coming in, he got himself a big old apiary.
 He used to take those bees out - "release the bees!" he'd yell, with this huge grin, this look of pure, innocent joy.
 His face would be so soft and beautiful.
 And he'd take them for walks, take them around town while he conducted his business.
 Wore them as a beard.
 That was his party piece.
 "Hey, Dave, d'you like m'beard?"
 "Oh, Jesus, Hanks..."
 And they were so angry, the angriest bees I'd ever met.
 Real assholes.
 They used to sting him, sting him up real bad.
 I hated them for that.
 Hanks doted on those asshole bees.
 He wouldn't stand for that kind of behaviour from a human, but he tolerated it from his bees.
 He loved them that much - knew every one of them by name.
 And that was how they repaid him.

-Nevertheless, beekeeping gave the notoriously self-destructive Bukowski's life a sense of meaning he had never known before.
+Nevertheless, beekeeping gave the notoriously self-destructive Bukowski's life a sense of meaning he'd never known before.
 By 1987, he'd given up drinking, and for the next decade devoted himself to his new vocation.
 Then the internet came along.

-Bukowski first became involved with the internet as a means to connect with other amateur beekeepers.
+Bukowski first started using the internet as a means to connect with other amateur beekeepers.
 But it wasn't long before this seductive new technology began to appeal to his worst instincts.
 Bukowski soon took to sitting up all night in his underwear, lurking in AOL chatrooms... and also, inevitably, drinking.

 The bees were neglected.
 But without their stabilising influence, and chained to his computer, Bukowski's literary mojo returned.
 He produced a new novel, his last, and a work which many consider to be his finest.